Department of Otolaryngology

 Professor Emeritus of Otolaryngology

-Bachelor of Arts, University of Michigan (Duplicate of University of Michigan Ann Arbor), 1969
+Bachelor of Arts, University of Michigan Ann Arbor, 1969

-Master of Science, University of Michigan (Duplicate of University of Michigan Ann Arbor), 1973
+Master of Science, University of Michigan Ann Arbor, 1973

-Doctor of Philosophy, University of Michigan (Duplicate of University of Michigan Ann Arbor), 1975
+Doctor of Philosophy, University of Michigan Ann Arbor, 1975

 Sheldon C Cohen, D.Dent.